There are eight standing committees which focus on specific areas of the student experience ranging from academic policy to social equity.

 Supplemental funding requests can be submitted on The Lynx.
 Please open a second browser and log in to The Lynx, then click here for Supplemental Forms.

-**Please note, you must submit your supplemental request by noon on Monday for your request to be considered the same week.
-Any requests submitted after noon on Monday will be considered the following week.
+**Please note, you must submit your supplemental request by noon on Friday for your request to be considered the next week.
+Any requests submitted after noon on Friday will be considered the following week.

 Public Relations Committee